MeVisLab/communitymodules/Community/General/Sources/ML/MLMatlabScriptWrapper/README.txt

    If the module is still red, the DependencyWalker program can be used to find out which DLL-files that are missing.
-   If you have DependencyWalker installed, it can be executed by right-clicking on the red MatlabScriptWrapper module in MeVisLab and then choosing "Debugging"->"Show DLL Dependency"
+   If you have DependencyWalker installed, it can be executed by right-clicking on the red MatlabScriptWrapper module in MeVisLab and then choosing "Debugging"->"Show DLL Dependency" On Linux this can be done with /usr/bin/ldd

 If you experience troubles, please search the MeVisLab forum http://www.mevis-research.de/cgi-bin/discus/discus.cgi